Employment contract - Ingressi

 Compliance with a collective agreement

 If the employer is not a member of an employers' organisation, the employer must nevertheless comply with the collective agreement defined as universally binding in the sector in question.
 Collective agreements contain provisions on the minimum terms and conditions of employment and the execution of written employment contracts, which the employer must take into account when signing an employment contract.

-Any provision in an employment contract that conflicts with the corresponding provision in the collective agreement is null and void, and the provision of the collective agreement shall stand.
+Any provision in an employment contract that conflicts with its counterpart in the applicable collective agreement is null and void, and the provision of the collective agreement must be observed instead.

-An employer belonging to an employers’ organisation must comply with the collective agreement signed by that organisation.Collective agreements confirmed as universally binding are available in the Finlex online service (in Finnish).
+Unionised employers must adhere to their union’s collective agreement.Collective agreements confirmed as universally binding are available in the Finlex online service (in Finnish).